qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **47** and **54** are **in order** because the left card **25** is *less than* the right card **47**, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort5-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 47, 54 added to right.
-Stop because in order." %}
+{% include figure image_path="/assets/images/isort5-0.png" alt="54 placed in the collection." caption="54 placed in the collection." %}

 ### Add 29